anjalgajurel/fedexFrontend/README.md

 ## User Manual

-Please refer to the README file in the repository for detailed instructions on how to use the software.
-The user manual provides

- comprehensive guidance for both the desktop and mobile interfaces.
+Please refer to the README.txt file in the repository for detailed instructions on how to use the software.
+The user manual provides comprehensive guidance for both the desktop and mobile interfaces.

 ## Technologies Used